rubengees/jooq-spring-example/README.md

   - Run `docker compose up` in the root.
 - Run the tests.
 This will also generate the jOOQ classes.
 - Check `ExampleService` for the queries.

+The current branch `exercise` has `TODO`s and disabled tests.
+Enable the tests and try to write a query for it!
+For solutions check the `main` branch.